Geometric inequalities and rigidity theorems on equatorial spheres: Rigidity in Euclidean space

-\begin{lemma} Let $M$ be a $C^{n+1}$ hypersurface in $\mathbb{R}^{n+1}$ with boundary $\p M$.
-Let $M_0$ be the set of interior geodesic points defined above.
+We follow the replacement argument as in Proposition~\ref{proposition:open} and remove the mean convexity assumption.
+In particular, our result includes generalized cylinders that may not be weakly mean convex.
+Let $M$ be a hypersurface in Euclidean space with nonnegative scalar curvature.
+By the Gauss equation, the mean curvature $H$ is zero only at the geodesic points.
+Recall the following result \begin{lemma}[\cite{Sacksteder:1960}, see also {\cite[Lemma 3.6]{Huang-Wu:2013}}] Suppose $M$ is a $C^{n+1}$ hypersurface in $\mathbb{R}^{n+1}$ (possibly with nonempty boundary).
+Denote by $M_0 = \{ p \in \textup{int}(M): A = 0 \mbox{ at } p\}$ the set of interior geodesic points.
 Let $M_0'$ be a connected component of $M_0$.
 Then $M_0'$ lies in a hyperplane which is tangent to $M$ at every point in $M_0'$. \end{lemma}